Ice hockey stick: Illegal curves

 blade placed face down on the ice, but accurate measurements require a "stick gauge" which measures curve precisely.
 Currently, the NHL limits blade curvature to 3/4 in.
 Being caught using an illegal stick is typically punished with a two-minute minor penalty.

 The genesis for this rule was the "banana blade" of the 1960s.
 At the height of this era, players would often simply cross the blue line and let fly with a slap shot, hoping that the bizarre behavior of the puck would beat the goaltender.
 In this era, goaltenders were irritated by the danger such wild shots posed to them and in response, the NHL began gradually reducing the amount of curve a blade could legally have.

 In the modern game, the emphasis on shooting accuracy has largely eliminated any preference for extreme blade curves.
 However, hockey still retains illegal stick rules, which has become a cause of debate.
 The argument is that since blade curvature does not impart any significant advantage, that penalizing it is unnecessary.
-Additionally, coaches have used the "illegal equipment" penalty at key moments in games to win a power play, and in some cases, swing the momentum of an entire series, including the 1993 Stanley Cup Finals.
+Additionally, coaches have used the "illegal equipment" penalty at key moments in games to win a power play, and in some cases, swing the momentum of an entire series, including the 1993 Stanley Cup Final.